ArthurDev187/ArthurDev187/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Pytho
+- 🌱 I’m currently learning Python
 - 💬 Ask me about Python
 - 📫 How to reach me: arthurr.rodrigues187@gmail.com
-- 😄 Pronouns: he / his...
-In portuguese: Ele / Dele
 - ⚡ Fun fact: The Python's name from the python language doesn't make any reference to the snake.

 - Now I'm gonna tell you what song/ singer/ band you need to listen to 🎶: